bt3gl/building_blog/content/post_malone.md

 ### `Info.plist`

-An information property list file is a XML file that contains essential configuration information for a bundled executable.
+An information property list file is an XML file that contains essential configuration information for a bundled executable.
 Example of the information you want to add is:

 * The name of your app (`<string>PostMaloneBalloon</string>`).
 * Camera usage (`<key>NSCameraUsageDescription</key>`).